arrowtype/type-x/README.md

 #### Using variable fonts

 Type-X can't parse local variable fonts.
 To use use a variable font and have Type-X automatically detect axes to provide sliders, you must load the font file as specified above.

+Hint: When you load in a variable font with a weight axis, you can select the font style option “[Inherit page styles]” to pick up styles such as weight from a page.
+This is a really handy way to test your weights!

 Note: the sliders are shown to assist you in selecting your preferred axis location.
 For performance reasons, Type-X doesn't currently have a live-reloading form, meaning that you must click "Apply Edits" to make your axis-slider changes take effect.